Asana/SGTM/README.md

 You'll need to be able to authenticate with AWS via the command line, and there are a few ways to achieve that.
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for your options, but most likely you'll already have a preferred method of interacting with AWS via the command line.

 #### Github
-Again, you will probably want to create a new Github user in your org that is just for SGTM (since SGTM will be updating/merging PRs, it's clearer to attribute those actions to a user that is clearly name "SGTM" or something similar).

-1. For the Github user you want to use, generate a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the following permissions:
-   * repo (Full control of private repositories)
-   * read:org (Read org and team membership, read org projects)
+1. You should create a new GitHub App in your org for SGTM, and install it in your org.
+See [GitHub's docs](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) on registering new GitHub Apps.
+You can uncheck/ignore all the settings in the following sections:
+- Identifying and authorizing users
+- Post Installation
+- Webhook

+Under 'Permissions', select:
+- Repository permissions:
+  - checks:write
+  - issues:write
+  - metadata:read
+  - pull_requests:write
+- Organization permissions:
+  - members:read

+2. Once you've created the GitHub App, copy its App ID.
+You'll use this in a later step.
+3. Create a new private key for your GitHub App.
+Download the .PEM file and save it to use in later steps.
-2. Generate a [secret token](https://developer.github.com/webhooks/securing/) for your Github webhook.
+4. Generate a [secret token](https://developer.github.com/webhooks/securing/) for your Github webhook.
 Github suggests generating this via `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'`, but use whatever method you are comfortable with to generate a secure secret token.
 Save this somewhere, as you'll need it twice in the later steps.

-Copy this Personal Access Token for the next step.
+##### Alternative GitHub credentials approach: fetch tokens from a lambda function using Lambda function URL invocation
+Alternatively, you can retrieve GitHub credentials at runtime from a lambda function using [lambda function URL invocation](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html).
+If you're taking this approach, you should have the lambda function's ARN and URL ready to use in future steps.

 ### Create a file in S3 that maps github usernames to Asana user IDs